elopio/docs/source/includes/_reporting.md

 When a Fork is initiated, the usual 7-day [Fee window](#fee-window) is interrupted, and the [Forking Period](#fork-period) begins.

 Forking is a very disruptive process and is intended to be rare.
 They are disruptive because Augur needs to assume its [Decentralized Oracle](#decentralized-oracle) is under attack if a Fork occurs.
-Since Augur assumes it's under attack, [Reporting](#report) for all other non-[Finalized Markets](#finalized-market) is put on hold until the end of the Forking Period.
+Since Augur assumes it's under attack, Disputing for all other non-[Finalized Markets](#finalized-market) is put on hold until the Forking Period ends and those Markets are migrated to the [Winning Universe](#winning-universe).
 The Forking Period is much longer than the usual Fee Window so that there can be ample time for REP holders and exchanges to prepare for a Fork.
 The Forking process has final jurisdiction; a Fork’s outcome cannot be disputed.

 Every Augur Market exists in some Augur [Universe](#universe).
 When Augur first launches, there will be only one Universe — the [Genesis Universe](#genesis-universe).
 Users will be required to migrate their REP from the legacy REP contract into the Genesis Universe in order for their REP to be used with Augur.
 Importantly, REP can be used to Report on [Outcomes](#outcome) (and thus earn fees) only if it exists in the same Universe as the Market on which it is reporting.
 When Augur first launches, all Markets and all REP will exist in the Genesis Universe.